axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ### Infrastructure Prerequisites

-* Launch a local ATSD instance (with the needed rule already imported) using the following command:
+* Launch a local ATSD instance using the following command:

 ```
 docker run -d -p 8443:8443 \